Nightshade23x/Rock-Paper-Scissors-AI-Lab/Documents/Implementation.md

 **RPS_AI**

-This was the original building block.
-This was a single model Markov chain predictor.
-Each instance stored transitions based on a specific memory length such as 1 previous move.
-It would update transition frequencies, learn from previous rounds and predict the most likely next move.
+This class is the core building block of the system.
+It implements a single Markov chain based predictor that learns transition frequencies.
+Each instance updates transition data from past rounds and predicts the most likely next move by the player.
+All prediction models of different memory length used in the multi model system are instances of RPS_AI.

 **Multi_RPS_AI**